 Size doesn’t matter.
 Zoom is simply zoom.
 That’s it ~ Josh Johnson

-Photography is all about HOW we see, rather that WHAT we see.
+Photography is all about HOW we see, rather than WHAT we see.

 When it comes to food photography you’re only limited by how you see its story, rather than your lens.

-TRUTH 2: Constraints Can Make You A Better Photographer.
+TRUTH 2: Constraints Make You A Better Photographer.

-Limiting yourself can make you a better photographer.
-It’s all about how you see rather than what you see, and what you see will depend on how much you’re willing to move.
+It’s all about how you see rather than what you see.
+How you see depends on how much you’re willing to move.

 When shooting with our zoom lenses we are tempted to make our food scene fit exactly as we want, rather than seeing this as an opportunity to be pushed creatively.